Vogošća: Post-War Vogošća

 Vogošća was heavily damaged during the exodus of the Serbs who controlled that territory during the war while its Bosniak population was expelled.
 The Dayton Agreement provided Vogošća to be a part of the Federation of Bosnia and Herzegovina.
-Today, Vogošća is rebuilding and its industries are on the rebound thanks to aid and funds.
+Today, Vogošća is rebuilding and its industries are on the rebound thanks to aid and funds, along with the construction of the military-industrial complex of the company "Pretis".